SungJJinKang/EveryCulling/README.md

 When Area Size of AABB projected to screen space is less than setting value, It will be culled.
 I don't recommend using this feature, because Objects will pop up and this is really distracting...
 I will add Object fade out.

+## Distance Culling

+This feature is referenced from Unreal Engine.
+You can see How this feature works from [here](https://docs.unrealengine.com/en-US/RenderingAndGraphics/VisibilityCulling/CullDistanceVolume/index.html)
+Objects become invisible depending on distance between object and camera.
+With this feature, You can make detailed object not to be rendered when it is far from camera.
+According your setting, Objects do popping.

 ## References